 The Library is located on the first floor, next to the Mail Room, across the hall from the Art Center.
-All contents are donated, and volunteers maintain records and re-shelve returned material.
+All contents are donated, and about 20 volunteers maintain records and re-shelve returned material.

 The contents of the three rooms within the library include: